{{ currentSearchSuggestions.title }}

 An incredible potential

-Since 2006, a report from the Massachusetts Institute of Technology highlights how the planet’s potential for geothermal energy could provide clean energy for roughly 4000 years.
+A 2006 report by MIT (the Massachusetts Institute of Technology) highlights how Earth's potential for geothermal energy could provide green energy for roughly 4,000 years.

 icon

-Day, night, sun or rain: none of these conditions has any impact on geothermal operations.
+Day, night, sun, rain: none of these conditions has any impact on geothermal energy.
 Hence, the Earth’s heat is always fully and readily available.

 icon